-The company has employed Calculation Agents to perform Sensitivity Analysis for the Europe Windstorm Events.
-This Sensitivity Analysis was produced using the default activity rate assumptions in the Europe Windstorm Index Value.
+The company has employed Calculation Agents to perform Sensitivity Analysis for both the US Hurricane Events and Europe Windstorm Events.
+This Sensitivity Analysis was produced using the default activity rate assumptions in the AIR US Hurricane Model and the Europe Windstorm Index Value.
 The Calculation Agent performed a sensitivity test on the first-year modeled loss probabilities of Notes to assess the impact of using the historical long-term average rates.
 The Calculation Agents have also identified and put in place procedures to be followed upon receipt of an event notice.